National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Where can we camp with our horses?

-All horse camping areas are in the backcountry, away from roads.
-Camping with your horses is not permitted in the frontcountry area of the park, including the horse trailer parking area and Pinyon Flats Campground.
-When accessing the backcountry through the main national park entrance on Highway 150, a free backcountry camping permit is required from the Visitor Center.
-Camp with horses at:
+All national park horse camping areas are in the wilderness, away from roads.
+Camping with your horses is not permitted along roadsides, parking lots, or the Piñon Flats Campground in the national park.
+When accessing the backcountry through the main national park entrance on Highway 150, a backcountry camping permit is required.

-- Little Medano, Aspen, Cold Creek, and Sand Creek backcountry camps.
+- Little Medano, Aspen, Cold Creek, and Sand Creek backcountry campsites.

 What animals are considered pack animals?

-Please follow these minimum impact guidelines for horse day use and overnight pack trips:
+What are the minimum impact guidelines for horse day use and overnight pack trips?

 Always try to minimize the impact you and your animals have on the landscape, vegetation, and water.

--To limit the spread of non–native weeds, horses must be fed weed–free hay for 24 hours before entering the national park or national preserve.
-All feed and hay you take with you must be certified weed–free.
-A list of weed-free providers in Colorado is available online.
+-To limit the spread of non-native weeds, horses must be fed weed-free hay for 24 hours before entering the national park or national preserve.
+All feed and hay you take with you must be certified weed-free.
+A list of Colorado weed-free hay providers is available online.

-- Dogs are not permitted in the national park backcountry, and must be on a leash at all times in the national preserve.
+- Dogs are not permitted in the national park backcountry or wilderness, and must be on a leash at all times in the national preserve.

 - Hikers should yield the trail to horseback riders.
 Please slow your horses to a walk when passing hikers.